Blanche Devereaux: Children and grandchildren

 Blanche's daughter, Rebecca, was seen most often on the show, although Blanche and she had frequent falling outs and bitter fights.
 When Rebecca was introduced, she was overweight and about to marry a verbally abusive man (Joe Regalbuto).
-Later in the series, they fought over a slimmed-down Rebecca's decision to be artificially inseminated and raising the baby without a father.
-Rebecca decided to visit a birthing center saying: "Hospitals have a rigid way of doing things."
-After hearing a frightening shriek, Rebecca changes her mind and lets her mother take her to a hospital and even lets her help with the labor in the delivery room, where Rebecca gave birth to her daughter Aurora.
-They then feuded again when Blanche's new suitor mistakened her for Aurora's mother and Blanche, who was actually babysitting, went along with it, which, upon the truth being revealed, caused Rebecca to accuse Blanche of using Aurora to "get a man".
+Later in the series, they fought over a slimmed-down Rebecca's decision to be artificially inseminated and raise the baby without a father.
+Rebecca decided to visit a birthing center, saying: "Hospitals have a rigid way of doing things."
+After hearing a frightening shriek, Rebecca changes her mind and lets her mother take her to a hospital, and even lets her help with the labor in the delivery room, where Rebecca gave birth to her daughter, Aurora.
+They then feuded again when Blanche's new suitor mistook her for Aurora's mother, and Blanche, who was actually babysitting, went along with it, which, upon the truth being revealed, caused Rebecca to accuse Blanche of using Aurora to "get a man".
 In each case, they eventually made up again, which was something Blanche seems not to have entirely done with Janet.

-Blanche's youngest son Matthew "Skippy" appears in the Golden Palace, played by actor Bill Engvall.
+Blanche's youngest son, Matthew "Skippy" appears in the Golden Palace, played by actor Bill Engvall.
 In the storyline, Blanche reluctantly supports him as he trades his career from stockbroker to a comedian.
-Blanche seems very protective of her youngest child, as when hilariously offering one of her sons to Dorothy in exchange for a Mercedes she says: "Which one do you want?
+Blanche seems very protective of her youngest child, as when jokingly offering one of her sons to Dorothy in exchange for a Mercedes, she says: "Which one do you want?
 Biff, Doug, Skippy?
 No, don't take Skippy.
 He has asthma."

 Besides Aurora, Blanche has at least three other grandchildren: David, Melissa, and Sarah, all born to Janet, who married a "yankee".
-Blanche's 14 year-old grandson David visited the girls in the first season, but was unhappy and rebellious, due to problems in his home life.
+Blanche's 14 year-old grandson, David, visited the girls in the first season, but was unhappy and rebellious, due to problems in his home life.
 Sophia eventually hit him for being disrespectful.
 After David confided in Blanche, she told Janet that she wanted David to live with her, leading to a bitter falling out between mother and daughter.